ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SysD.md

 ownership exchanges.
 To fulfill this role, it must be entrusted with managing the ownerships of some set of assets.
-As a consequence of receiving this trust, a _faulty_ Broker could prevent asset ownership management, while a _compromised_ Broker, in a worst-case scenario, could be used by a malicious party to steal assets.
+As a consequence of receiving this trust, a _faulty_ Broker could prevent asset ownership management, while a _compromised_ Broker could be used to steal assets in a worst-case scenario.

 ### 5.1.
 Security Objectives